sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_8_version_tagging/embedding_8_version_tagging.md

 <ul>
   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
+  <li>A working web server based on Node.js as demonstrated in the QuickStart Embedding 1: Prerequisites</li>
   <li>A GitHub account with the proper administrative and security admin access.</li>
   <li>A GitLab account with the proper administrative and security admin access.</li>
 </ul>